Protest convoy to leave Tauranga en route to Beehive

 The protest, led by Freedoms & Rights Coalition leader Brian Tamaki, has been branded as a chance for the public to try the Government through the "people's court" with charges of "crimes against humanity", according to social media posts by Tamaki's coalition.

-The protest convoy will leave around 11am and do a loop around Pilot Bay, down along Ocean Beach Rd and Golf Rd then will head to Taupō via Rotorua aiming to arrive at 3pm.
+The protest convoy was due to leave around 11am and do a loop around Pilot Bay, down along Ocean Beach Rd and Golf Rd then will head to Taupō via Rotorua, aiming to arrive at 3pm.

+Around eight police officers are at the Tauranga Yacht Club speaking to some of the protestors.

 On Tamaki's Coalition's website, there is a post that reads, "Let's Get NZ Back Again - Our Country is in Crisis - Not One More Minute of Labour Pains!
 This Government Must Go."

-Hundreds of people from around the country are expected to converge on Wellington late on Monday in preparation for a mass march on Tuesday morning.
+Hundreds of people from around the country are expected to converge on Wellington late today

 Police are threatening arrest and prosecution if those who were trespassed from Parliament in the previous protest return.